Homebrew/homebrew-cask/USAGE.md

 * `--caskroom=/my/path` determines where the actual applications will be located.
 Default is `/opt/homebrew-cask/Caskroom`
 * `--appdir=/my/path` changes the path where the symlinks to the applications (above) will be generated.
-This is commonly used to create the links in the _root_ Applications directory instead of the _home_ Applications directory by specifying `--appdir=/Applications`.
-Default is `~/Applications`.
+This can be used to, for example, create the links in the _home_ Applications directory instead of the _root_ Applications directory by specifying `--appdir=~/Applications`.
+Default is `/Applications`.
 * `--prefpanedir=/my/path` changes the path for PreferencePane symlinks.
 Default is `~/Library/PreferencePanes`
 * `--qlplugindir=/my/path` changes the path for Quicklook Plugin symlinks.